stevencarlislewalker/sparkLearn/README.md

 `spark-submit`

-What we want from this:  Make deployed Spark apps
+1. What we want from this:  Make deployed Spark apps
+2. Task:  understand dependencies for building spark/scala standalones (i.e. what is spark exactly?  is it just a 'package' for scala?

 #### Load in our test data set